snixtho/Voter/README.md

 # Voter

-AJAX-based poll system with a custom user system.
+Universe-based AJAX poll system with a custom user system.